What Are Hallucinogens? Short- and Long-Term Side Effects and Treatment

 Small amounts of DMT may occur naturally in the human brain.
-These trace quantities of DMT are hypothesized to be involved in people’s reports of certain unusual events, such as near-death encounters, mystical experiences, or alien abductions 15.
+These trace quantities of DMT are hypothesized to be involved in people’s reports of certain unusual events, such as near-death encounters, mystical experiences, and alien abductions.15

-Unlike many other hallucinogens with relatively long duration of effects, DMT produces an intense but short-lived intoxication 16.
-Overall, users have not reported many negative adverse or “comedown” effects 15.
+Unlike many other hallucinogens with relatively long durations of effects, DMT produces intense but short-lived intoxication.16 Overall, users have not reported many negative adverse or “comedown” effects:15

 - Body and spatial distortions.

 - Increased heart rate and blood pressure.